njpipeorgan/MathCompile/README.md

 MathCompile is a package that translates *Wolfram Language* functions into C++ code, and generate dynamic libraries that can be called in *Wolfram Language*.
 It is written mostly in *Wolfram Language* and utilize a C++ library for type deduction and implementation of the supported functions.

-MathCompile covers most of the functionalities provided by the built-in compiler and adds many more.
+MathCompile is focused on improving the availability of functional programming and covering most of the functionalities provided by the built-in compiler.
 Currently, MathCompile supports 9 constants and over 150 functions; see the [wiki page](https://github.com/njpipeorgan/MathCompile/wiki/Compilable-Constants-and-Functions) for the full list.
-They include common procedual and functional programming function like `Module` and `Apply`, and many more.

 # Prerequisite